xplenty/xplenty-api-doc-v2/sections/xplenty-control-and-monitoring-tasks.md

 # Xplenty Control and Monitoring Tasks

-Here are the main tasks you can perform with the Xplenty control and monitoring API.
+These are the main tasks you can perform with the Xplenty control and monitoring API.

 ## Cluster Management
 The most common way to manage clusters is to [create a cluster](https://github.com/xplenty/xplenty-api-doc/blob/master/sections/create-cluster.md) when you need to run one or more jobs, and [terminate the cluster](https://github.com/xplenty/xplenty-api-doc/blob/master/sections/terminate-cluster.md) when the jobs are completed.